qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 * Zoom in over the |majorUrbanName| area.
 * Using the :guilabel:`Plugin Manager`, find a new plugin by entering the word :kbd:`OpenLayers` in the :guilabel:`Filter` field.
-* Select the OpenLayers Layers plugin from the filtered list:
+* Select the OpenLayers plugin from the filtered list:

   .. image:: /static/training_manual/qgis_plugins/select_openlayers.png
      :align: center